appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 **Verification**

-*L1*
+*L1 and L2*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Non-ADA approved service anti-automation documentation shall include brute force protections and account lockouts.
+2. If a non-ADA approved service is used, the anti-automation documentation shall include brute force protections and account lockouts.
 The controls shall include at least one of the following:
    * 2.1.
 Rate limiting such that no more than 100 failed attempts on a single account per hour shall be allowed.
    * 2.2.
 CAPTCHA or other anti-automation controls on failed login attempts to limit the effectiveness of automated credential testing.
    * 2.3.
 Multi-factor authentication is enforced by default for all users.
-3. App shall enforce strong password length and complexity requirements and shall disallow weak or common breached passwords (need to define length/complexity or other specifics).

-*L2*
-1. External user authentication service shall be an ADA approved service; and
-2. Non-ADA approved service anti-automation documentation shall include brute force protections and account lockouts.
-The controls shall include at least one of the following:
-   * 2.1.
-Rate limiting such that no more than 100 failed attempts on a single account per hour shall be allowed.
-   * 2.2.
-CAPTCHA or other anti-automation controls on failed login attempts shall be enforced to limit the effectiveness of automated credential testing.
-   * 2.3.
-Multi-factor authentication shall be enforced by default for all users.
-3. App shall enforce strong password length and complexity requirements and shall disallow weak or common breached passwords (need to define length/complexity or other specifics).
+   * 2.4.
+Application shall enforce strong password length and complexity requirements and shall disallow weak or common breached passwords (need to define length/complexity or other specifics).

 ---